Diversity, Equity and Inclusion (DEI) Committee

 Mission

-The mission of the EDI committee is to:
+The mission of the DEI committee is to:

-• ensure EASE is a socially-just community that welcomes, values, and celebrates all who seek to contribute to its mission, and that this statement is owned at the highest level within the EASE Association
+• Ensure EASE is a socially-just community that welcomes, values, and celebrates all with whom it interacts and that its statement is owned at the highest level within the EASE Association;

-• work with our members and industry partners to support equity, inclusion and diversity in scholarly communications, editing and publishing
+• Work with our members and industry partners to support DEI in scholarly communications, editing and publishing at all levels;

 Objectives/Goals

-1. Advocate for equity, diversity and inclusion awareness amongst EASE members and the broader publishing industry, and promote good practice in editing and publishing
+5. Advocate for diversity, equity and inclusion awareness amongst EASE members and the broader publishing industry, and promote good practice in editing and publishing